rdlauer/articles/nativescript/windows-installing/post.md

 ![nativescript windows installer](win-installer.png)

 It's important to note that this installer package is more than just the NativeScript framework.
-We also check for (and install when possible) required dependencies like JDK and Node.js.
+We also check for (and install when possible) required dependencies like [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js](https://nodejs.org/en/).
 This is purposefully meant to be an extremely easy way to get started with NativeScript on Windows.

 > Note: Since Xcode is macOS-only, you can only use the NativeScript CLI to develop Android apps on Windows.
-If you want to build iOS apps, you may want to try out Telerik Platform.
-Telerik Platform provides robust tooling for NativeScript, including a service that builds for iOS and Android in the cloud, removing the need to install any dependencies!
+If you want to build iOS apps, you may want to try out [Telerik AppBuilder](http://www.telerik.com/platform/appbuilder).
+AppBuilder (part of [Telerik Platform](http://www.telerik.com/platform)) provides robust tooling for NativeScript, including a service that builds for iOS and Android in the cloud, removing the need to install any dependencies!

 If the installer doesn't work for you for some reason (let us know!
 LINK????) or if you prefer command-line tooling, there are other options for you.

 ### Using the Command Prompt

-After you have installed Node.js from [nodejs.org](https://nodejs.org), you can open an *administrator* command prompt and run `npm install -g nativescript`.
+After you have installed [Node.js](https://nodejs.org/en/), you can open an *administrator* command prompt and run `npm install -g nativescript`.

 You'll then want to install some required dependencies with this PowerShell command: